Differences Between Swallowing and Snorting Drugs - Garden State Treatment Center

 There are many different ways to abuse drugs, whether they are illegal and illicit drugs or prescription drugs.
-Most can be ingested in many ways and can be swallowed, snorted, inhaled, smoked, or injected.
+Drugs are sometimes misused in dangerous ways that bypass their intended medical use.
+Regardless of the method, all forms of misuse carry serious health risks.
 Either of these methods eventually delivers the drug into the bloodstream, which is how it is carried to the brain.

 Swallowing and snorting drugs are both popular methods of abusing drugs, but they are different in some aspects that can impact the consequences of drug abuse.
 The potential risks and side effects also vary but one constant remains the same – if you are getting high and can’t stop, then reaching out for professional help is the number one priority.